mwaboff/BoffMVC/README.md

 * Views should then require a template `.phtml` page located in `app/template`

 Built into this framework has a basic website with basic user authentication built into it to use as an example.
 Another example project can by [this recipe sharing website](https://github.com/mwaboff/BoffRecipes) that can be used as well for an example.

-By default, if no controller exists for a given page, the router will direct all requests to the HomeController which will immediately render the Home view.

-Models are located in `app/model`.